OpenBubbles/site/docs/faq.md

 ::::

-:::: details Does the Mac need to stay online?;
+:::: details Does the Mac need to stay online?

 No!
 Once you have setup OpenBubbles, feel free to turn off, discard, or do anything you wish with your Mac.
 Keep in mind the physical Mac may still be useful for troubleshooting.